nemoux/nemocore/README.md

 * [skia](https://github.com/nemoux/skia_build]

-# How to build & install
+# How to build and install

 ## Install dependent packages.